innoloft/Frontend-Application/README.md

    * Link to **public** accessable repository on **GitHub**
    * How many hours it took to complete (roughly)

 **Please do not spend much more than 6 hours for the whole task.** This is not a hard limitation but want to respect your time since we cannot hire every applicant.
+Also only start with the task if you think this is something you can do in the given time frame.

 Additional Information to submit a successful application:
 - Make sure that your repository is public